Lab Coat Use, Selection and Cleaning

-- Clean by a HLAC accredited landry vendor.
-These vendors ensure cleaning is according to CDC Healthcare guidelines regarding to temperature setting and disinfection cleaning agents.
+- Clean by a laundry vendor using the latest CDC laundering guidelines (see Section 4).
+These vendors ensure cleaning complies with CDC Healthcare guidelines regarding temperature setting and disinfection cleaning agents.

-- Autoclave then have cleaned by regular landry.
-Autocalving disinfects all biological agents present.
+- Autoclave and then have cleaned in the regular laundry.

 7639 Townsend Place 463 Avenue A 510 Kornmeyers Plz